unsplash/unsplash-source-js/README.md

 <script src="/js/unsplash-source.js"></script>
 ```

-Then create the photo you want using any of the chainable methods below, calling `build` as the last step to return the photo's URL.
+Then create the photo you want using any of the chainable methods below, calling `fetch` as the last step to return the photo's URL.

 Method | Arguments | Example | Description
 -------|-----------|---------|------------